 The asset share depends on factors including the premiums received, actual investment returns made net of investment expenses, deductions for the management of the participating policies, and amounts for profit sharing with us.
-Your asset share will also include the profits or losses resulting from claims and surrenders of the plan.

 The asset share tells us how much your share of the fund has earned.
 We will then determine the appropriate terminal dividend, so that you can get your fair share from the participating fund.